peterhinch/micropython-micropower/README.md

 When designing a board intended for micropower operation, consider incorporating a MOSFET to provide a switched 3.3V supply for peripherals.
 Pullups can either be powered from this switched supply, or for greater flexibility driven from a separately controlled MOSFET.
-In addition, there are now voltage regulators with lower quiescent current than that used in the Pyboard V1.0. (e.g. MCP1703A).